 Portillo Resort is renowned for its powder; and the patrol leaves some of its most popular runs, including Garganta, Condor and Roca Jack, ungroomed for some great freeriding and powder ski conditions.

-Off-piste and backcountry areas include hiking the “Super C” and other steep chutes above the Inca Lake.
+Off-piste and challenging backcountry areas include hiking the “Super C” and other steep chutes above the Inca Lake.

 Suggested trip for advanced to experts Summer Snow Escape Off Piste

 Note for snowboarders: For those snowboarding Portillo, it is important to note the exposure over the rocks and the difficulty of making these traverses unless you are extremely experienced and careful.
 While it is of course a risk for skiers too, they tend to manage much better than snowboarders in this terrain.
 Snowboarders can also expect to have to skate or hike back to the resort when the Inca Lake is frozen and the runs down to the frozen lagoon open up mid winter.
 When the lake is not frozen, there is a narrow exposed trail back to the resort, once again difficult to manage on a snowboard.
-The good news is that the resort has plenty of other steep terrain with little or no exposure.
+The good news is that the resort has plenty of other steep terrain with little or no exposure, and easier access.

 Terrain – Intermediates